gradio-app/gradio/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes

-# A note about the CHANGELOG
+# A note about changesets

 Hello 👋 and thank you for contributing to Gradio!